Fran Balkwill: Awards and honours

 In 2008 Balkwill was awarded an Order of the British Empire (OBE).

 Balkwill's books for children Cells are Us and Cell Wars won the Royal Society Young People Book Prize in 1991.

 She won the European Molecular Biology Organization (EMBO) Award for Communication in the Life Sciences in 2004.
 She was awarded the Michael Faraday Prize in 2005 "for her outstanding work in communicating the concepts, facts and fascination of science in a way that appeals to children of all ages, backgrounds and nationalities, while at the same time maintaining a distinguished research career".
 In 2006 she was awarded Fellowship of the Academy of Medical Sciences (FMedSci) for her contributions to and achievements in medicine.

 In 2015 she received an Honorary degree from the University of Bristol.

 In 2017 she was awarded the Inspiring Leadership in Research Engagement Prize from Cancer Research UK.

 In 2021 she received the Beetlestone Award, recognising her leadership and legacy in the field of informal science learning.

+In 2024, she was elected a Fellow of the Royal Society (FRS).

 Personal life

 Balkwill has two children, Jessica and Barnaby.
-She has 3 grandchildren Sabrina, Esme and Casper.
+She has 5 grandchildren Sabrina, Esme, Casper, Balthazar and Aurelius.